matblair/SWEN30006-2015-SEM1/workshops/2 - rails/Ruby on Rails.md

 ```
 Where `link name` is what you want the link to display as, the `helper` is the named route (i.e. `edit_post_path` would link to `/posts/:id/edit`) and the `params` are what you wish to pass in to the function (in our example we would use `edit_post_path(post)` to call edit with the appropriate post).

-That is a basic overview of routing, and should be sufficient to use in your project, if you wish to learn more about routing in your own time, we suggest consulting the Ruby on Rails guide on the matter [here](http://guides.rubyonrails.org/routing.html).
+That is a basic overview of routing, and should be sufficient to use in your project, if you wish to learn more about routing in your own time, we suggest consulting the Ruby on Rails guide on the matter here: (http://guides.rubyonrails.org/routing.html).

 ### Writing Controllers in Rails